sjsarsa/rusty-brightness/README.md

 # rusty-brightness
-Simple brightness manager helper tool made as as a rust practice project.
+Simple multi-monitor brightness manager helper tool made as as a rust practice project.

-Main use: set brightness of multiple display with single command.
+Main use: set brightness of multiple displays with single command. (and learn rust along the way)

 Note: if you just want a helper for xrandr with multiple monitors, check out https://github.com/Ventto/mons